HSR-160 Framework for Practice

 HSR-162 Programming for Individuals with Cognitive Impairments

 Note: You must complete all courses in the program within the same term.

-You must achieve a grade of 80% or better in each course; and pass the two practicums in order to complete the program.
+Students must achieve a minimum of C+ in each course; and pass the two practicums in order to complete the program.

 Have questions?
 Educational advisors are available to help you through the application process.
 Call 1-800-715-0914 or email firstname.lastname@example.org.